The New Research

 The most important of these is malaria treatment.
 There is a rapid spread of resistance of the malaria parasite to the previously effective, inexpensive, and widely available drugs that have provided an important partial check on the high levels of malaria child deaths in Africa.
 The resistance to these older drugs is leading to a rise in deaths and illness that could be substantial.
 The death rate increase results in hundreds of thousands more deaths than would otherwise have occurred.
 A high priority for additional spending is to reduce the relative prices that poor countries face for new artemisinin combination therapies, (through the so-called ‘Affordable Medicines Facility-malaria’).
 Every million dollars spent on this ‘Facility’ means about 300,000 more children treated, of which 20,000 are children with severe malaria.
 Among these, the deaths of 1,000 children would be averted.
 Thus, spending $300 million a year would save 300,000 child deaths, with benefits put in economic terms that are 35 times higher than the costs.
 Various donors are reviewing extending this Facility this fall, and this analysis suggests it is one of the best returns on health that could be made globally.

-An Assessment Paper on Natural Disasters has been written by Howard Kunreuther and Erwann Michel-Kerjan and will be released by the Copenhagen Consensus Center on this website on 4 May, 2012.
+An Assessment Paper on Natural Disasters was written by Howard Kunreuther and Erwann Michel-Kerjan and released by the Copenhagen Consensus Center.

 In addition two Perspective Papers have been released, one by Ilan Noy, as well as one by Stéphane Hallegatte.